Poenitentiam agite

-The Latin term Poenitentiam agite is used in the first of the Ninety-Five Theses of Martin Luther, and variously translated into English as "Repent" or "Do Penance".
+The Latin term poenitentiam agite is used in the first of the Ninety-Five Theses of Martin Luther, and variously translated into English as 'repent' or 'do penance'.

 The phrase was also used as a rallying cry by the Dulcinian movement and its predecessors, the Apostolic Brethren, two radical movements of the Medieval period.

-The term is part of the larger quotation from St. Jerome's Vulgate translation of Mt.
-3:2 (as said by John the Baptist) and Mt.
-4:17 (as repeated by Jesus of Nazareth): Pœnitentiam agite: appropinquavit enim regnum cælorum ("Do penance, for the kingdom of heaven is at hand").
+The term is part of the larger quotation from St. Jerome's Vulgate translation of Matthew 3:2 (as said by John the Baptist) and Matthew 4:17 (as repeated by Jesus of Nazareth): Pœnitentiam agite: appropinquavit enim regnum cælorum ('Do penance, for the kingdom of heaven is at hand').

-The term is translated from the original Greek command μετανοεῖτε (English transliteration: "metanoeite"), which some post-Vulgate translators (including Erasmus) alternatively render in Latin as "resipiscite" - a translation that favors the connotation of changing one's internal state of mind, rather than the connotation of engaging in external penitential action.
-The Greek μετανοεῖτε is alternatively translated within the Vulgate at Mk.
-1:15 as "pœnitemini," a translation more similar in connotation to "resipiscite."
+The term is translated from the original Greek command μετανοεῖτε (metanoeite), which some post-Vulgate translators (including Erasmus) alternatively render in Latin as resipiscite – a translation that favors the connotation of changing one's internal state of mind, rather than the connotation of engaging in external penitential action.
+The Greek μετανοεῖτε is alternatively translated within the Vulgate at Mark 1:15 as pœnitemini, a translation more similar in connotation to resipiscite.
 The translational issue is often used to justify positions on the subject of sacramental penance.

 In popular culture

-The shortened rallying cry Penitenziagite exposes two monks as former members of the Dulcinian movement in The Name of the Rose, a novel by Umberto Eco and the homonymous movie by Jean-Jacques Annaud.
+The shortened rallying cry Penitenziagite exposes two monks as former members of the Dulcinian movement in The Name of the Rose, a novel by Umberto Eco and the 1986 film of the same name by Jean-Jacques Annaud.